 Nutrition

-A Field to Fork Experience
+A Field-to-Fork Experience

 The Water Grows initiative works with farmers and everyday folks like me to teach us to conserve the water we need for future generations.
 The Field to Fork event not only educates urban natives like me about water conservation practices but it connects food writers like me with the farmers that grow the foods I use.
-This tour helped me see the amazing efforts farmers and ranchers make to protect the land’s natural resources while growing and raising quality, affordable food.

 Learning About Raising Catfish

 At harvest time, a dragnet is pulled by two tractors, guiding the fish to a second net called a sock.
-This sock is designed to funnel and hold the fish while a group of workers fills the basket with the live fish.
+This sock is designed to funnel and hold the fish while workers fill the basket with the live fish.
 While the fish are in the sock, the farmer uses a wheel to create a current in the pond.
 This wheel provides oxygenated water to the fish since they all breathe the same water.
 The sock net’s holes are gauged in a diameter that allows smaller fish to swim through, ensuring only target-size fish are harvested.
 I can’t tell you how awe-inspiring it was to see these men wrestling to lift the sock up and over to dump the catfish into the basket.
 Yet another reason farmers and their workers deserve more respect and pay.

 A crane hoists the basket of fish into a waiting tank truck.
 After filling the tank trailer, the fish are transported to a processing facility.